 Geographic Distribution and Habitat

-Until 2017, the mountain dwarf galago was classified as one of the seven species of “dwarf bushbabies” in the Galagoides genus found disparately across Africa.
-Now, based on a closer examination of these bushbabies’ communication calls, skull shapes, teeth arrangements, and molecular genetic data, researchers believe there’s a distinction to be made within the genus.
-The proposed new Paragalago genus comprises the mountain dwarf galago and four other dwarf galago species, all of which are found in mountain and coastal forest habitats along the southeastern coast of Africa.
-They others are: the Kenya Coast galago, P. cocos, the Tanzania Coast dwarf galago, P. zanzibaricus, the Mozambique dwarf galago, P. granti, and the Rondo dwarf galago, P. rondoensis.
-The two remaining dwarf bushbabies in the original Galagoides genus are found in westerly regions of Africa.
+Until 2017, the mountain dwarf galago was classified as one of the seven species of “dwarf galagos” in the Galagoides genus found disparately across Africa.
+Based on a closer examination of these galagos’ communication calls, skull shapes, teeth arrangements, and molecular genetic data, researchers named an eastern dwarf galago genus, Paragalago, comprising the mountain dwarf galago and four other dwarf galago species, all of which are found in mountain and coastal forest habitats along the southeastern coast of Africa.
+The others are: the Kenya Coast galago, P. cocos, the Tanzania Coast dwarf galago, P. zanzibaricus, the Mozambique dwarf galago, P. granti, and the Rondo dwarf galago, P. rondoensis.
+The two remaining dwarf galagos in the original Galagoides genus are found in westerly regions of Africa.

 Size, Weight, and Lifespan

-Much is not known about the mountain dwarf galago’s diet, but researchers believe that their diet is similar to that of other bushbabies.
-That is, they are omnivorous, with a menu consisting of insects, fruit, and gum, proportions of which depend on the time of year, food availability, and whether or not the individual is pregnant or lactating.
+Not much is known about the mountain dwarf galago’s diet, but scientists believe that it is similar to that of other galagos.
+That is, the species is omnivorous, with a diet consisting of fruits, insects, and gum.
+Diet proportions depend on the time of year, food availability, and whether or not an individual [female] is pregnant or lactating.

 Behavior and Lifestyle